 - Located in Mountain View, CA (I lived in Milpitas at the time, and Mountain View was the closest city with a lot of job opportunities.)

-- Opportunity to host events (Tt was a deal-breaker for me if I didn't get to do this.)
+- Opportunity to host events (This was a deal-breaker for me.)

 - Company in a non-saturated industry

 - Company with genuinely nice people